When you join one of our trips, we want you to have peace of mind. In response to COVID-19, we’ve:

 Venture into the open meadows of the Sierra Nevada and learn firsthand about the plight of the humble bumblebee.
 Alongside expert biologists, we’ll journey deep into Sequoia National Park to spot, study, and help conduct research on these small but mighty pollinators.
 The first step to protecting them is understanding them, so we’ll be embarking on an immersive bee-seeking expedition to help identify specimens, track populations, and explore the native wildlife of this spectacular landscape.

 The Silver City Resort is located roughly 2.5 hours from Fresno, California.
 Check-in at the resort begins at 3 p.m., and we'll plan to meet at the resort restaurant at 6 p.m. for dinner, so travelers flying into Fresno Airport should plan to land by 2 p.m on Day 1.
-If you’d like to carpool, we’d be happy to help coordinate this in advance.

 Our trip concludes the morning of Day 4.
 Check-out at the resort is at 12 p.m., but you’re welcome to depart Sequoia at your leisure.
 If you’re flying out of Fresno, we recommend booking a flight that departs in the late afternoon or evening of Day 4.